 Now if you want to really strip down and soak in some minerals, head to this nature sanctuary near Great Sand Dunes National Park where clothing is totally optional.
 They have twenty-three lettered spaces for vehicle camping, with expansive views overlooking the valley, and a handful of other sites nestled among trees.

 The temperature generally ranges from 93° to 107°, depending on what time of the year it is.
 They also feature apple tree pools with hot water and a hydroelectric sauna that’s powered by an on-site hydroelectric power plant.

 8. Feather River Hot Springs, California

 Feather River is one of the few places in the country where you can park your RV and soak in a natural hot springs along a beautiful, tumbling river.
 Offering 10 spacious RV sites with full hook-ups, their rates go for about $45 a night.

 They ask visitors to text them at least 2 hours ahead of time before hitting the springs, to keep it from overcrowding or in case it’s booked for a private party.
 The resort also has three cozy cabins to rent for the night, each decorated with a unique theme.

 7. Grande Hot Springs (formerly known as Eagles Hot Lake RV), Oregon

-Top rated on Good Sam Club, this newly re-named resort welcomes guests to soak in their mineral-rich water in the Grande Ronde Valley of northeastern Oregon.
-They have 100 pull-through RV sites, each 90-feet-long and equipped with full hook-ups.
+This newly renamed resort has mineral-rich water in the Grande Ronde Valley of northeastern Oregon.
+They offer 100 pull-through RV sites, each 90-feet-long and equipped with full hook-ups.